SoftwareMarbles/lazy/README.md

             "io.lazyass.lazy.engine.languages": "JavaScript"
 ```

-If you furthermore run lazy with `./lazy-dev` then both lazy and the engine above will be restarted on their respective source code changes.
+If you furthermore run lazy with `./lazy-dev` then both lazy and the engine above will be run under `nodemon` and restarted on their respective source code changes.

 ## Tests